Commacad AI Responsible Academic Use Policy

 Frequently Asked Questions

 Commacad tools are designed to support your research process, not replace your academic judgment.
-Explore the tools and use them as the structured research support they are meant to be.
+The final call is always yours.
+Explore the tools and use them as the structured research assistants they are meant to be.